embalex/code_clues/checkNever/readme.md

 };
 ```

-Now typescript throws an error: "Argument of type '"select"' is not assignable to a parameter of type 'never'.ts(2345)".
+Now, typescript throws an error: "Argument of type '"select"' is not assignable to a parameter of type 'never'.ts(2345)".
 Perfect! ).
 Let's fix it:

 ```
 const CrazyComponent: React.FC<CrazyComponentProps> = ({